Sayali2005/QR-Code-Generator/README.md

 Tkinter – Python library used to build the graphical user interface (GUI).

 API (QR code generation) – Used for generating the QR code based on the provided URL.

+Goal of the Project:
+The project demonstrates the use of Python programming, API integration, and GUI development to solve a practical problem—creating QR codes from URLs.
+It was designed as a hands-on project to apply concepts learned in Python programming and GUI development.